 Tracing Separate Property in a Commingled Account

-The spouse who has separate property must clearly allege all items of separate property and be able to prove by clear and convincing evidence that such property is his or her separate property.
+The spouse who has separate property must allege all items of separate property and be able to prove by clear and convincing evidence that such property is his or her separate property.
 The Arizona Court of Appeals in the case of Hofstra v.
-Hofstra held that a spouse who either admits all property is community property and/or fails to timely allege certain property is sole and separate property waives the right to make the claim at trial.
+Hofstra held that a spouse who either admits all property is community property or fails to timely allege particular property is sole and separate property waives the right to make a claim at trial.

 Transmuting Separate Property Into Community Property